google/lightweight_mmm/README.md

 ## Run times

-A model with 5 media variables and 1 other variable and 150 weeks, 1500 draws and 2 chains should take 7 mins per chain to estimate (on CPU machine).
-This excludes compile time.
+A model with 5 media variables and 1 other variable and 150 weeks, 1500 draws and 2 chains should take 6 mins per chain to estimate (on CPU machine).

 ## References